waqas43u/ADS-B-multi-attack-detection-using-Machine-Learning/README.md

 # ADS-B Attack Detection with Classical Machine Learning

-This repository contains a modular Python version of the original notebook `Final_all_models.ipynb`.
-The original notebook is not modified.
-The code is split into standard Python files for GitHub upload and reproducible execution.
+This repository contains a modular Python version of the original notebook `Final_all_models.ipynb` for ADS-B attack detection.

 ## Models